Skip to main content

 A staircase must end with an arch.

-You may build on any bricks that have an open knob, including Decoration Bricks.
+You may build on any building elements that have an open knob, including Decoration Elements.

 But you may not build on the two center knobs of the arches.